Alwin-Lin/GCP-automation/README.md

 ### cloneAndBuild.sh
-Clones your Github Project and adds cloudbuild config to the file, then validates by running a local build
+Clones your Github Project and adds cloudbuild config to the file, then validates by running a local build.
+This does steps 5~7

 This requires you to input the project that you want to clone

 ### triggerCreation.sh
-Links Google cloud build to GitHub so that it auto builds whenever there is a new commit
+Links Google cloud build to GitHub so that it auto builds whenever there is a new commit.
+This takes care of step 8

-work in progress
+Again, link your github to google cloud platform or else this will not work

 ### Template
 Contains google cloud build config, this will be coppied to the project folder